System Requirements

 "How high and when?"
 Knowing the parts and pieces with which the administrators

 are working will help the programmers provide them with better tools.
+In this chapter you will be introduced to some of

 the requirements for operating Web and other Internet servers.
 I will focus on three major